-For the main Intesa Sanpaolo Group subsidiaries and the related business areas, reference should be made to the Bank website group.intesasanpaolo.com Section About us/Organisational structure.
+For the main Intesa Sanpaolo Group subsidiaries and the related business areas, reference should be made to the Bank's website, section About us/Organisational structure.

-Part II - Ownership Structures
+Part II - Information on Ownership Structures

 This part of the Report provides information on the ownership structure of Intesa Sanpaolo, in accordance with Article 123-bis, paragraph 1, of the Consolidated Law on Finance.